CleverTap/PushTemplates/README.md

 [(Back to top)](#table-of-contents)

-Using the above mentioned keys is very simple.
 While creating a Push Notification campaign on CleverTap, just follow the steps below -

 1. On the "WHAT" section pass some staple values in the "title" and "message" fields (NOTE: These will be ignored)

 ![Basic](https://github.com/darshanclevertap/PushTemplates/blob/readme-images/screens/basic.png)

-2. Click on "Advanced" and then click on "Add pair" to add the above keys
+2. Click on "Advanced" and then click on "Add pair" to add the [Template Keys](#template-keys)

 ![KVs](https://github.com/darshanclevertap/PushTemplates/blob/readme-images/screens/kv.png)